int8/gomcts/README.md

 #### Usage

+The central routine is ```MonteCarloTreeSearch(GameState, RolloutPolicy, int)``` which consumes GameState, RolloutPolicy and performs requested number of MCTS simulations

 To use it for your perfect-information sum-zero strictly competitive two players game (board games such as go/chess/checkers/tictactoe) you need to provide implementation of ```GameState``` and ```Action``` interfaces

 ```go